mechawla/bots-ws/readme.md

     Deployment in progress...to Deployment succeeded.
 Click Go to resource button to open the bot's resources blade.
 2. Once the bot is registered, click Test in Web Chat to open the Web Chat pane.
 Type "hello" in Web Chat.

-## Stp 3: Modify the LUIS app
+## Step 3: Modify the LUIS app

 1. Log in to https://www.luis.ai using the same account you use to log in to Azure.
 2. Click on My apps.
-In the list of apps, find the app that begins with the name specified in App name in the Bot Service blade when you created the Bot Service.
+3. In the list of apps, find the app that begins with the name specified in App name in the Bot Service blade when you created the Bot Service.
-3. The LUIS app starts with 4 intents: Cancel: Greeting, Help, and None.
+4. The LUIS app starts with 4 intents: Cancel: Greeting, Help, and None.
-4. The following steps add the Note.Create, Note.ReadAloud, and Note.Delete intents:
+5. The following steps add the Note.Create, Note.ReadAloud, and Note.Delete intents:
-5. Click on Prebuit Domains in the lower left of the page.
+6. Click on Prebuit Domains in the lower left of the page.
 Find the Note domain and click Add domain.

     This tutorial doesn't use all of the intents included in the Note prebuilt domain.
 In the Intents page, click on each of the following intent names and then click the Delete Intent button.